 Qualifications for the Canadian Study Permit

-- You must get an official Letter of Admission from a Canadian Designated Learning Institution ("DLI").
-Our legal services include the search and the submission on your behalf of such a Letter of Admission from a DLI.
+- Letter of Admission: You must get an official Letter of Admission from a Canadian Designated Learning Institution ("DLI").
+Our legal services include the search and the submission, on your behalf, of such a Letter of Admission from a DLI.

-- You should have sufficient funds to cover tuition fees and living expenses for the first year of your child's education, which is on average CDN$25 000 for 1 person + CDN$4000 per each accompanying family member.
+- Funds: You should have sufficient funds to cover tuition fees and living expenses for the first year of your child's education, which is on average of CDN$25 000 for 1 person + CDN$4000 per accompanying family member.

-- If your child has completed their studies more than 5 years ago, their Study permit application should provide clear reasons pertaining their intent to study in Canada.
+- Study gap: If your child has completed his/her studies more than 5 years ago, his/her Study permit application should provide clear reasons pertaining to their intent to study in Canada.
 Detailed study plan is a key element of such applications.